 Mistake 4: Not integrating email and calendar immediately.
 A CRM that isn’t connected to your email and calendar is just a fancy spreadsheet.
 Every CRM in this comparison supports email and calendar sync — turn it on day one.

 Mistake 5: Buying features you won’t use.
-Don’t pay for Salesforce Enterprise when you need Pipedrive Essential.
-Don’t pay for HubSpot Professional when HubSpot Free covers your needs.
-Match the tier to your actual requirements, not your aspirational ones.
+Don’t pay for Salesforce Enterprise when you need Pipedrive Lite.
+Don’t pay for HubSpot Professional when Starter covers your needs.
+Match the tier to your actual requirements, not your aspirational ones — and treat AI agent credits as a feature you budget for, not a default you leave on.

 What About GoHighLevel and Other All-in-One CRM Alternatives?